Theodor Meron: Legal opinion on settlements in the occupied territories

+Srebrenica Genocide Appeals Chamber

+Judge Theodor Meron presided over the Appeals Chamber in the case of Radislav Krstic which confirmed that systematic murder of over 8,000 men and boys in Srebrenica constituted genocide.
+He visited the Srebrenica Genocide Memorial in 2004 and stated:

+"...Where these requirements are satisfied, however, the law must not shy away from referring to the crime committed by its proper name.
+By seeking to eliminate a part of the Bosnian Muslims, the Bosnian Serb forces committed genocide.
+They targeted for extinction the forty thousand Bosnian Muslims living in Srebrenica, a group which was emblematic of the Bosnian Muslims in general."

 Judicial services

 ICTY

 In June 2013, Judge Frederik Harhoff of Denmark, a judge at the ICTY, circulated a letter saying that Meron had pressured other judges into acquitting Serb and Croat commanders.
-The letter claimed Meron had raised the degree of responsibility that senior military leaders should bear for war crimes committed by their subordinates, to the point where it a conviction has become nearly impossible.
-They blamed Meron, whom they identified as an American, for the acquittals of top Serb and Croat commanders.
+The letter claimed Meron had raised the bar for conviction for responsibility that senior military leaders should bear for war crimes committed by their subordinates, and prosecutors interviewed complained that a conviction has thereby become nearly impossible.
+The letter blamed Meron, whom it identified as an American, for the acquittals of top Serb and Croat commanders.

 In August 2013, a chamber appointed by the ICTY Vice-President found by majority that Judge Harhoff had demonstrated an unacceptable appearance of bias in favour of conviction.
 Harhoff was therefore disqualified from the case of Vojislav Šešelj.
 The decision followed a defence motion seeking the disqualification of Harhoff on the basis of Judge Harhoff's letter.
 Following the decision on his disqualification for bias, Harhoff, who was an ad litem judge, had to leave the ICTY.

 In the Judgment of the International Court of Justice of 3 February 2015, the Court, which is the principal judicial organ of the United Nations, expressed agreement with the ICTY majority judgement in the case of Ante Gotovina and Mladen Markač, which was at the center of Harhoff's criticism of Meron, who presided over the Gotovina and Markač appeal.

-The National Commission for the Fight against Genocide (CNLG) of Rwanda called for the resignation of Meron, who was accused of influencing court decisions by exerting undue influence on judges to let high-profile war crimes suspects go free.
-The Executive Secretary of the CNLG, Jean de Dieu Mucyo, has stated permitting these decisions could have "disastrous consequences for the current and future cases of international war crimes, for truth and justice in the world, for peace and tolerance, and for human rights and freedoms."

-Meron and other judges reversed convictions and reduced considerably the sentences of Col. Theoneste Bagosora, who is accused of masterminding the 1994 Hutu Genocide against the Tutsi, which resulted in 800,000 to 1 million deaths, from life in prison to 35 years.
-The judges reduced the sentence of the second in command, Lt.
-Col. Anatole Nsengiyumva, from life to time served (15 years); he was released June 2013.
-Meron was accused of leading acquittals of Hutus Protais Zigiranyirazo in November 2009 and, recently, Justin Mugenzi and Prosper Mugiraneza, all senior officials of the genocidal regime.
+Theodor Meron was one of 8 judges called upon by ICC Prosecutor Karim Khan to provide advice on whether to provide arrest warrants for Israeli and Hamas leaders on charges of war crimes in May 2024.
+Meron, alongside the other 7 judges, advised him to provide these warrants.
+The panel also found reasonable evidence that both Israel and Hamas had committed war crimes, with Israel in specific using starvation as a method of warfare.

+Meron has given numerous public lectures, a TEDx talk and public interviews.

 Honors

 In 2019, Meron was appointed Honorary Companion of the Order of St Michael and St George (CMG), for services to criminal justice and international humanitarian law.
 On 1 April 2022 the appointment was made substantive.

+He is also an officer of the French Legion of Honour, a Grand Officer of the French National Order of Merit and Officer of the Polish Order of Merit.
+He has honorary doctorates from the Universities of Warsaw and Calisia.